mongodb/libbson/doc/installing.rst

 Installing libbson
 ==================

-The following guide will step you through the process of downloading, building, and installing the current release of the libbson.
+The following guide will step you through the process of downloading, building, and installing the current release of libbson.

 .. _installing_supported_platforms: